 Because Common Core places greater emphasis on standards-based instruction, the state is encouraging districts to move toward standards-based grading, which better reflects this new emphasis.

 We also believe standards-based learning can lead to better educational outcomes.
 Unlike most industrialized countries, U.S. education tends to focus on a wide range of topics, covered with minimal depth.
 Standards-based instruction shifts to providing more opportunity for depth of learning, versus breadth of learning.

-Are other districts using this system?
 Yes.
-District 62 is using standards-based grading, and there are many other districts throughout Illinois following suit.
+Many districts throughout Illinois use standards-based grading, and there are many other districts throughout the country following suit.
 The Illinois State Board of Education is encouraging all districts to move in this direction.

 If that’s true, then why aren’t all districts already using standards-based grading?